Abd al-Wahid II: Life

 Following the death of his father Idris I (who lost his life marching against the rival caliph, Yahya al-Mu'tasim, who was in control of the capital Marrakesh), Abd al-Wāḥid became the new caliph, marking the beginning of the final fragmentation of the Almohad Caliphate.
 He was not able to oust Yahya from Marrakesh, while the Emir of Tlemcen become independent from 1236 (founding the Zayyanid dynasty), following the example of the Hafsid ruler Abu Zakariya Yahya in Tunisia.
 Due to unrest in the southern part of the caliphate, he had to turn his attention away from recapturing Marrakesh and Tlemcen and focused on quelling the rebellions in the southern Sahara realm of the caliphate.
 He campaigned against the rebels in the Sahara decisively crushing them and ending their rebellion in 1239.
 He then focused his attention towards recapturing his lost territories.

-Death
+Death and succession

 In 1242 Abd al-Wahid ordered his governor to fight another secession, that of the Marinid Abu Yahya ibn Abd al-Haqq, who had captured Fes.
 However, Abd al-Wahid was discovered drowned in a pool (or he died from a fall) in his palace in December of the same year.
 He was succeeded by his brother Abu al-Hasan as-Said al-Mutadid.